poldek1997/poldek1997/README.md

 ▶️ TLC - Tetra Salary Calculator<br/>

-> This project was also created for Nawrot company.
-Its beeing used by employees to calculate their salary according to financial results they achieved.
-This application is database software that allows sellers to store data about sold vehicles.
-System can also provide multiple statistics for company manager.
-Application provides authorization and rights system, so sellers can only see their own sales records, and the administrator can see the results of all of his employees.
-This Software helped company to extract statistics, and control data about sales recors and sellers.
-It is also used to evaluate sellers acording to their sales records.<br/><br/>
+> This project was also created for Nawrot.
+It is used by employees to calculate their salary according to financial results they achieved.
+This application is database software that allows salesmen to store data relted to sold vehicles.
+The system can also provide multiple statistics for the company's manager.
+The application includes authorization and rights systems, so the salesmen can only see their own sales records, and the administrator can see the results of all of his employees.
+This Software helps the company to extract statistics, and control sales records.
+It is also used to evaluate salesmen based on their performance.<br/><br/>
   > Technology used in project:<br/>
   > c# WindowsForms, ADO NET, LINQ, SQL, T-SQL<br/><br/>
-  > *This project is used by Nawrot sp. z o.o. company comercialy and its repository is set to private.
+  > *This project is used by Nawrot sp. z o.o. comercialy and its repository is set to private.
 For more informations please contact me directly.*

   <br/>

 ## More About Me

-🔭 I’m currently working on desktop application for entire export department of Nawrot company using c# WPF <br/>
+🔭 I’m currently working on a desktop application for the entire export department of Nawrot using c# WPF <br/>
 🌱 I’m currently learning C#, JavaScript <br/>
 📫 How to reach me: +48 669 817 859 / m.dabrowsk1223@gmail.com <br/>